Skip to main content

 🟢 yes

-integrates with the Cloud providers' native application-level constructs such as Security Groups in AWS and Firewall Rules in GCP, deriving egress policies from these resources' built-in fields, with no limits
+integrates with the Cloud providers' native application-level constructs such as Security Groups in AWS and Network Tags in GCP, deriving egress policies from these resources' built-in fields, with no limits

 SSH (or SFTP) Protocol Support🔴 no